 When you have the combination of the Time and Reversal Slam together on a counter trend 20ema break, it gives us traders a with-trend setup that is usually low risk and high reward but more importantly, a way to trade trends after missing the initial move.

-To learn more advanced price action setups, check out the Price Action and Pivot Point Course.
+To learn more advanced price action setups, check out the Trading Masterclass course.